Visiting Blackwood safely

 - Wear insect repellent, clothing and sturdy footwear to protect yourself from stings, scratches and bites.

-- Wear appropriate safety gear, carry a first-aid kit and be realistic about your cycling abilities.
+- Wear appropriate safety gear, carry a first-aid kit and be realistic about your cycling and walking abilities.

 Read the guidelines on safety in parks and forests for more information.

 We highly recommend you visit the Triple Zero website before visiting the national park.
 You can also download the free emergency+ app before you leave home, the GPS functionality can provide critical location details to emergency services.

 Essentials to bring

 To ensure you have a safe and enjoyable visit make sure you bring: